moiseevigor/moiseevigor.github.io/_posts/2026-04-25-geometry-of-seeing-visual-cortex-se2.md

   </div>
   <figcaption>
     <strong>Figure&nbsp;4.</strong>
+    Family of candidate completion curves — Euler's elastica, the smooth solutions of the pinned ($u_1 = 1$) problem that Part&nbsp;2 derives from the shared pendulum (the free SR geodesics project to cuspidal cousins of these curves; Appendix&nbsp;A3).
-    Family of SE(2) geodesics starting from the same position with the same initial heading.
-The single control parameter $k$ traverses all three elastica regimes:
+    The single parameter $k$ traverses all three regimes:
     $k \in (0, 1)$ — <strong>inflectional</strong>, $\kappa(s) = 2k\,\mathrm{cn}(s\mid k^{2})$;
-    $k = 1$ — the <strong>Euler / Cornu spiral</strong>, the separatrix
+    $k = 1$ — the <strong>borderline (solitary) elastica</strong>, the separatrix
     $\kappa(s) = 2\,\mathrm{sech}\,s$;
     $k > 1$ — <strong>non-inflectional</strong>, $\kappa(s) = 2\,\mathrm{dn}(s\mid m)$
     with its own modulus $m \in (0, 1)$ (closed-loop curves with one-signed